CIS-566-Fall-2023/hw04-stylization/README.md

   2. IF you're not satisfied with the look of your outlines and are looking for an extra challenge, after implementing depth/normal based post processing, you may explore non-post process techniques such as inverse hull edge rendering for outer edges to render bolder, more solid looking outlines for a different look [LINK]

 ## Full Screen Post Process Effect
+We're nearing the end!
 Ok, now regardless of what your concept art looks like, using what you know about toolbox functions and screen space effects, add some post-process to give your scene a unique look.
 Your psot processing effect should do at least two of the following.
 * A vingette that darkens the edges of your images with a color or pattern
-* Color / tone mapping that changes the colorization of your renders
+* Color / tone mapping that changes the colorization of your renders.
+[Here's some basic ideas, but please experiment](https://gmshaders.com/tutorials/basic_colors/)
 * A texture to make your image look like it's drawn on paper or some other surface.
 * A blur to make your image look smudged.
 * Fog or clouds that drift over your scene
 * Whatever else you can think of that complements your scene!

+## Create a scene
+Using Unity's controls, create a SUPER BASIC scene with a few elements to show off your unique rendering stylization.
+Be sure to apply the materials you've created.
+Please don't go crazy with the geometry -- then you'll have github problems if your files are too large.
+[See here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
+Art direct your scene a little :)

 ## Interactivity
+As a finishing touch, let's show off the face that our scene is rendered in real-time!
+Please add an elment of interactivity to your scene.
+Change some major visual aspect of your scene on a keypress (see video for help with this).
+The triggered change could be
+* Party mode (things speed up, different colorization)
+* Memory mode (different post-processing effects to color you scene differently)
+* Fanart mode (different surface shaders, as if done by a different artist)
+* Whatever else you can think of!
+Combine these ideas, or come up with something new.
+Just note, your interactive change should be at least as complex as implementing a new type of post processing effect or surface shader.
+We'll be disappointed if its just a parameter change.
+There should be significant visual change.

+## Extra Credit
+Explore!
+What else can you do to polish your scene?
+[ADD MORE IDEAS]

+[CUT]
 Other aspects of the HW:
 Picking inspiration art
 Keep it simple!